cloudera/hue/contributing-frontend.md

 If you want to add a react component where there currently is no react ancestor in the DOM you will have to integrate it as a react root node in the page itself, either directly in an HTML page or by using the Knockout-to-React bridge.
 There is currently no Vue-to-React bridge in Hue.

+A react root element (or the first container element within it) must include the HTML classes `cuix` and `antd` in order for the styling of the child components to work.

 ### HTML/Mako page integration

 If your react component isn't dependent on any Knockout observables or Vue components you can integrate it by adding a small script and a component reference directly in the HTML code.
 The following example integrates MyComponent as a react root in an HTML/mako file.